-My journals - In November 2011 I took part in the project called NaJoPoMo - 'National Journal Posting Month' - which entailed writing a new journal every day!
-This is being repeated in November 2012.
+My journals - In November 2013 the annual Journal writing project NaJoPoMo - 'National Journal Posting Month' - which entails writing a new journal every day, is under way!
+This is following the success of the scheme in November 2011 and 2012.
 The story continues....

 An online guide should be absolutely live, voluminous, self-organising, and individually responsive to each user.
 Some of that will take a little time, of course, because everybody will be learning as we go: you, the contributors of the information, and we, the architects of the system into which it all fits.

 You can create your own Guide Entries containing anything you want, from your opinions of world events to a description of your home town, and it all goes to make up the h2g2 Guide, the sort of guide which was not possible before we had the means of live, shared information resources.

 Here are the new smileys.
 Well, actually, they're now the new smileys before last.
 We had an amazing advent calendar in the runup to Christmas 2010, where Malabarista gave us 24 new smileys.
 The best way to show you is by providing this link